Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Snacking is a great way to keep your metabolism running, and to prevent overeating at mealtime.
-Here are a few ideas for healthy snacks from Megan Moore, R.D., dietitian at Baylor Regional Medical Center at Plano.
+Snacking is a great way to keep your metabolism running and to prevent overeating at mealtime.
+Here are a few ideas for healthy snacks from dietitians at Baylor Scott & White Medical Center – Plano.

 Cashews and pistachios: A handful of cashews or pistachios will provide protein, and help suppress your appetite until meal time.
 Nuts are also a great source of monounsaturated fats, which help keep your heart healthy.